WengLab-InformaticsResearch/Intervention_Normalizer/README.md

 An automated pipeline to normalize complex interventions into the computable representation to enable structured queries.

 ## Prerequest
 1. Install 'QuickUMLS' locally.
-Reference: https://github.com/Georgetown-IR-Lab/QuickUMLS
+Reference: https://github.com/Georgetown-IR-Lab/QuickUMLS.
+1. add arguments `-LU` when creating the QuickUMLS installation to increase the recall.
+2. change the default spacy model to `en_core_sci_lg` for a better performance.
 2. Install 'scispaCy' locally.
 Reference: https://github.com/allenai/scispacy.
 Note that the pre-trained model we use is "en_core_sci_lg".
 Make sure to follow the guidance in Reference to download this model.
 We also use the abbreviation component, be sure to add this component.
 3. Check 'package-list.txt' for the full packages list.